ddoa/jira-workshop/README.md

 # Jira Workshop: Installing and setting up Jira

 ## Prerequisites
 To be able to run Docker you need a x64 architecture (64 bits).
 If you don't have 64 bits system and 64 bits OS, you can install Jira [manually](MANUAL.md).
+On Windows (and possible other platforms) you need to [enable virtualisation](http://www.howtogeek.com/213795/how-to-enable-intel-vt-x-in-your-computers-bios-or-uefi-firmware/) (VT-X/AMD-V) and disable Hyper-V on Windows.

 ## Info
 Provides info and scripts for creating a Docker environment with Jira running for Workshop purposes.
 Main source for this script is https://cptactionhank.github.io/docker-atlassian-jira/.
 The following setup needs about 30 minutes from your time and about 1Gb diskspace.
 This setup needs less manual intervention than the [manual](MANUAL.md) setup.

 ## Script
 1. Install the [Docker Toolbox](https://www.docker.com/products/docker-toolbox)